stephenh/bindgen/README.markdown

 A data binding framework that generates type-safe binding classes.

-Or, OGNL with no strings:
+Or, OGNL with no strings.
+A test case:

     public void testEmployerThroughEmployee() {
         Employer er = new Employer();